KennethLim119/vivixx-2/c10animation/README.md

 		Animation.cartwheel

-	* Oh yeah, the animations loop for 5 rounds. so it'll stop eventaully.
+	* Oh yeah, the animations loop for 5 rounds. so it'll stop eventually.

 I'll add more animations soon...well sort of.
 Probably best not to hope too much.